shalin1/brooklyn-ball-co/README.md

 LIVE at https://brooklyn-ball-co.firebaseapp.com/

-A test application :)
+A test of basic user tracking and reportingin vanilla JS, with Firebase and manually set cookies.

 **Features**

--Random a-b testing of Ball Is Life™ red/blue ball sales campaign
+-Random a-b testing of red vs. blue balls-- visitors will see only one version of the page, and will see the same thing every time.

 -Modification of copy and imagery based on React state, persisted between visits via cookie.

--Hand-crafted cookie setter/getter library in vanilla JS, with default persistence to end of 32 bit epoch time, tested for cross-browser compatibility
+-Hand-crafted cookie setter/getter library in vanilla JS, with default persistence to end of 32 bit epoch time, tested for cross-browser compatibility.

 -Pseudo-random GUID setter (as random at Math.random())

--User activity and statistics persisted in Firebase
+-User activity and statistics persisted in Firebase DB.

--Minimal cart implementation, clickthrough tracking
+-Minimal cart implementation, clickthrough rate tracking

--Report page broken out by user, with conversion rates and total view stats
+-Report page broken out by user and aggregate, with conversion rates and total view stats

 -Minimal yet functional styling for the modern era